Sphereon-Opensource/portal-fmdm/content/pages/privacy/en.md

 Netlify stores your IP address for 30 days.

 **4.2 Contact via e-mail**
-If you contact us via e-mail, deltaDAO collects, uses and stores your e-mail address, and any other information you provide us in your message, such as your name.
+If you contact us via e-mail, Sphereon collects, uses and stores your e-mail address, and any other information you provide us in your message, such as your name.

 **Purpose:**
 We collect, use and store this personal data to respond to your inquiries.